-- of pattern correlation (R), standard deviation (σ), and root-mean-square difference (RMSD).
-All GCMs are able to represent blocking variability (i.e. σ) quite close to the variability obtained with the reanalysis ($\sigma{ERA5} \cong 61$ m).
-More precisely, the 175 variability of all GCMs is within the range $\sigma{ERA5} \pm 6$ m, apart from INM and IPSL.
-Six models (MPI, BCC, MRI, GFDL, INM, and FGOALS) show a high correlation (R > 0.79) with ERA5, while three models (CanESM, MIROC, and IPSL) present a lower correlation (R < 0.6) and a high RMSD.
-Hertig and Jacobeit (2014) also found that historical runs of CanESM cannot well reproduce the blocking pattern, getting a correlation with reanalysis lower than 0.4.
-In this study, CanESM is the GCM with the coarsest resolution (Table 1), and it has been shown that a low resolution hinders a good description of the atmospheric - 180 variability patterns (Berckmans et al., 2013).
+Before analysing the impact of climate change on European atmospheric blocking events, the ability of the GCMs (Table 1) in reproducing atmospheric blocking is evaluated with respect to the reanalysis with a Taylor diagram (Fig. 1).
+This diagram compares the blocking composites of each GCM during HIST with the ERA5 composite.
+The deviation is quantified in terms of pattern correlation (R), standard deviation (σ), and root-mean-square difference (RMSD).
+All GCMs are able to represent blocking variability (i.e. σ) quite close to the variability obtained with the reanalysis ($\sigma{\text{ERA5}} \cong$ 61 m).
+More precisely, the variability of all GCMs is within the range $\sigma{\text{ERA5}} \pm 6 \text{ m}$, apart from INM and IPSL.
+Six models (MPI, BCC, MRI, GFDL, INM, and FGOALS) show a high correlation ($R \ge 0.79$) with ERA5, while three models (CanESM, MIROC, and IPSL) present a lower correlation (R < 0.6) and a high RMSD.
+Hertig and Jacobeit (2014) also found that historical runs of CanESM cannot reproduce well the blocking pattern, getting a correlation with reanalysis lower than 0.4.
+In this study, CanESM is the GCM with the coarsest resolution (Table 1), and it has been shown that a low resolution hinders a good description of the atmospheric variability patterns (Berckmans et al., 2013).

-This analysis points out that MIROC, CanESM, and IPSL are less accurate in capturing the blocking pattern in recent-past climate (as also observable in Figure 2, e-f-g), and we expect these models to be less reliable in future projections of blocking.
-Previous studies (e.g. Chhin and Yoden, 2018; Mokhov and Timazhev, 2019; Khan et al., 2020) suggest to use a subset of

-GCMs selected according to their ability in simulating the quantity of interest (atmospheric blocking in this study) in the 185 past in order to reduce the uncertainties associated to the future projections of that quantity.
-Therefore, we exclude MIROC, CanESM, and IPSL from the next analysis and focus on the results obtained by the other six GCMs: MPI, BCC, MRI, GFDL,

-INM, and FGOALS.
+This analysis points out that MIROC, CanESM, and IPSL are less accurate in capturing the blocking pattern in recentpast climate (as also observable in Fig. 2e, f, g), and we expect these models to be less reliable in future projections of blocking.
+Previous studies (e.g. Chhin and Yoden, 2018; Mokhov and Timazhev, 2019; Khan et al., 2020) suggest to use a subset of GCMs selected according to their ability in simulating the quantity of interest (atmospheric blocking in this study) in the past in order to reduce the uncertainties associated with the future projections of that quantity.
+Therefore, we exclude MIROC, CanESM, and IPSL from the next analysis and focus on the results obtained by the other six GCMs: MPI, BCC, MRI, GFDL, INM, and FGOALS.
 In the same Taylor diagram, blocking projected in future climates (both SPP2-4.5 and SSP5-8.5) by these six GCMs is also shown.
 Overall, correlation coefficients, standard deviations, and RMSDs vary in a non-systematic way, so we do not find any regularity in the reproducibility of future blocking by the GCMs.